An appeal is the only method by which a student can request a review of a decision made by an academic body about progression, assessment and award.

 Mile End Road

 Please note that the Appeals, Complaints and Conduct office do not deal with admissions appeals.
-Admissions appeals are dealt with under the Admissions Policy [PDF 46KB].
+Admissions appeals are dealt with under the Admissions Appeals and Complaints policy [PDF 336KB].
 If you have any queries please contact Joanne Tallentire.